Mississippi Poker Online

 Mississippi has an interesting history with gambling.
 It’s strict and conservative on one front, but it’s also been a pioneer at some points.
 In the 90s Mississippi became a riverboat gambling hotspot.
 The state has a few different forms of gambling.
 All gaming is covered in the state statute.
 Section 97-33-1 states::

 “If any person shall encourage, promote or play at any game, play or amusement, other than a fight or fighting match between dogs, for money or other valuable thing, or shall wager or bet, promote or encourage the wagering or betting of any money or other valuable things, upon any game, play, amusement, cockfight, Indian ball play, or duel, other than a fight or fighting match between dogs, or upon the result of any election, event or contingency.”

-What Forms of Gambling are Allowed in Mississippi?
+Legal Gambling in Mississippi?

-- Commercial Casinos
+Commercial and Indian Casinos

-Commercial and Indian Casinos – Commercial casinos were made legal in Mississippi in 1990, with the first casino opening in 1992.
-Currently, there are 31 operating casinos, 28 commercial and 3 Indian, which employ 37,000 people.
-In 2014 (the latest numbers available), these casinos generated $935 million in tax revenue and had a $4.1 billion economic impact.
-The tax revenue is spent on housing, education, transportation, health care services, youth counseling programs, and local public safety programs.
+Mississippi legalized commercial casinos in 1990.
+The first casino opening in 1992.
+Currently, there are 31 casinos, 28 commercial and 3 Indian.
+They employ 37,000 people.
+In 2014 these casinos generated $935 million in tax revenue and had a $4.1 billion economic impact.
+The tax revenue goes to housing, education, transportation, health care services, youth counseling programs, and local public safety programs.

 The charitable gaming division is to issue and renew annual state licenses, required by law, for organizations that conduct bingo games, and for manufacturers, distributors or operators of supplies or equipment for games.